Eleanor Virginia “Ginny” Suydam

 Eleanor Virginia “Ginny” Suydam, 91, of Stable Brook Lane, Taylorsville, passed away unexpectedly on Thursday, August 3, 2017 at her home.

+Ginny was a lifetime member of the Quarkertown Firehouse Ladies Auxiliary and Eastern Star.
+She was a member of the Carson Chapel Methodist Church.
+While growing up, she enjoyed singing in the Children’s Choir of the Flemington Presbyterian Church.
+Her favorite holiday was Christmas.

+Including her parents, she was preceded in death by her husband, Charles “Pete” Leroy Suydam, Jr.; and a step-father, John Barber.

-Those left to cherish her memory include, two daughters, Gail Drunkenmiller of Taylorsville, and Bonnie Baker of Covington, Pennsylvania; a half-sister, Christina Harp of Lititz, Pennsylvania; and a step-sister, Kathryn Demott of Flemington, New Jersey.
+Those left to cherish her memory include two daughters, Gail Drunkenmiller and husband Tom of Taylorsville, and Bonnie Baker and husband Daniel of Covington, Pennsylvania; two grandchildren, Ethan Baker and Mikaileigh Baker, both of Covington, Pennsylvania; a half-sister, Christina Harp of Lititz, Pennsylvania; and a step-sister, Kathryn Demott and husband Kenneth of Flemington, New Jersey.

-The funeral service will be held on Wednesday, August 9, 2017, at Holcombe Fisher Funeral Home, 147 Main Street, Flemington, NJ 08822.
+The funeral service will be held at 3 p.m., Wednesday, August 9, 2017, at Holcombe Fisher Funeral Home, 147 Main Street, Flemington, NJ 08822.
 Burial will follow in the Locust Grove Cemetery, in Quakertown, New Jersey.
+Calling hours will begin at 1 p.m. until the time of service.

 In lieu of flowers, memorials may be made to: Carson’s Chapel United Methodist Church, PO Box 644, Taylorsville, NC 28681.